Conference Sponsorship Policy

 - All books and materials costs.
 (Professional Enrichment Funds may be used up to the maximum total available to the student each year.)

-- Graduation expenses for cap and gown, travel, per diem, and housing.
-(Professional Enrichment Funds may be used up to the maximum total available to the student each year.)
+- Graduation expenses for regalia, travel, per diem, and housing.
+(Professional enrichment funds may be used up to the maximum total available to the student each year.)

 - One-third (1/3) of tuition in conferences where the student pays one-third of tuition.